 Employment is a key priority for the EU.
 The Europe 2020 strategy includes a target to raise the employment rate to ensure 75% of people aged 20-64 are in employment by 2020, alongside related targets on poverty and skills.
 Europe 2020 and several key employment policy strategies and initiatives make explicit reference to social innovation.
 They also broadly recognise innovation in both processes and governance as a crucial factor in achieving policy goals.
 Meanwhile, EU funds are key levers to support the implementation of both strategies and initiatives.
 Our literature review and expert interviews suggested three EU funds in particular have been important in driving social innovation in employment: European Social Fund (ESF), the Youth Employment Initiative, and the EU Programme for Employment and Social Innovation (EaSI).

 In order to explore how EU policies and tools are supporting employment social innovation in practice, we identified five case studies that had been funded through at least one of the selected EU policy instruments.
-These represent a mix of types innovation and include innovations conceived at transnational, national and regional/local levels.
+These represent a mix of types of innovation and include innovations conceived at transnational, national and regional/local levels.
 The cases are taken from a variety of European regions, providing geographical spread.
 In our case studies, we find three examples of programmes that attempt to improve labour market integration for different groups, and, two mechanisms that are both forms of governance innovation in themselves, and support employment social innovation.

 The cases we selected were as follows: